 Victims never accept responsibility for their own actions even when they were the person who started the drama and continued to stir the pot.
 They refuse to believe that their behaviour is contributing to the negative results that they are getting in their life.

 Being close to a victim can be emotionally draining.
 They gravitate towards people who are nurturing and who will listen like a therapist and be their personal cheerleader.

 Bad stuff happens to all of us.
-You may have had a parent die, been a victim of a crime, or have been laid off, which are all out of your control.
+You may have had a parent die, been in an accident or have been laid off, which are all out of your control.
 You are not responsible for the situation.
 All you can control is how you respond to the event.